Moclobemide 150 mg film-coated tablets

 The combination with other medicinal products that are known to prolong the QT interval should be avoided.
-Moclobemide should not be given with class Ia and III antiarrhythmics, cisapride, macrolide antibiotics, antihistaminics, medicinal products, known to cause hypokalemia (e.g. certain diuretics) or can inhibit the hepatic degradation of moclobemide (e.g. cimetidine, fluoxetine).
+Moclobemide should not be given with class Ia and III antiarrhythmics, cisapride, macrolide antibiotics, antihistamines, medicinal products, known to cause hypokalemia (e.g. certain diuretics) or can inhibit the hepatic degradation of moclobemide (e.g. cimetidine, fluoxetine).

-Reproduction studies in animals have not revealed any risk to the foetus, but the safety of moclobemide in human pregnancy has not been established.
+Reproduction studies in animals have not revealed any risk to the foetus, but the safety of Moclobemide in human pregnancy has not been established.
 Therefore the benefits of drug therapy during pregnancy should be weighed against possible risk to the foetus.

-Since only a small amount of moclobemide passes into breast milk (approximately 1/30 of the maternal dose), the benefits of continuing drug therapy during nursing should be weighed against possible risks to the child.
+Since only a small amount of Moclobemide passes into breast milk (approximately 1/30 of the maternal dose), the benefits of continuing drug therapy during nursing should be weighed against possible risks to the child.

 No studies on the effect on the ability to drive and use machines have been performed.

-Impairment of performance in activities requiring complete mental alertness (e.g. driving a motor vehicle) is generally not to be expected with moclobemide.
+Impairment of performance in activities requiring complete mental alertness (e.g. driving a motor vehicle) is generally not to be expected with Moclobemide.
 The individual reaction should however be monitored during early treatment.